wrathematics/meanr/README.md

 * **Author:** Drew Schmidt

 **meanr** is an R package performing basic sentiment analysis.
-Its main main method, `score()`, computes sentiment as a simple average.
+Its main main method, `score()`, computes sentiment as a simple sum of the counts of positive (+1) and negative (-1) sentiment words in a piece of text.
 More sophisticated techniques are available to R, for example in the **qdap** package's `polarity()` function.
-The package uses [the Hu and Liu sentiment dictionary](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html), same as everybody else.
+This package uses [the Hu and Liu sentiment dictionary](https://www.cs.uic.edu/~liub/FBS/sentiment-analysis.html), same as everybody else.

 **meanr** is significantly faster than everything else I tried (which was actually the motivation for its creation), but I don't claim to have tried everything.
-There are also many opportunities for optimization in this implementation, but so far it's fast enough for my purposes that I'm not yet interested.
+There are also several opportunities for optimization in this implementation, but so far it's fast enough for my purposes that I'm not yet interested.